lamkimsim/HarvestMoon/harvest_moon_web_gui/README.md

 https://harvestmoon.appspot.com/

 # Overview
-This web gui is hosted on Goolge Cloud Platform (GCP)
+This web gui is hosted on Google Cloud Platform (GCP)

 #